By doing this, stock market legends Jesse Livermore and Richard Dennis made millions.

 Why do most investors do this?

-For one simple reason: they don’t believe it’s possible to get in and out of the market at the right time.
-That’s “timing the market”, and only super-sophisticated investors or whizz-kid traders are supposed to attempt that.
+But more importantly, most people simply don’t believe it’s possible to get in and out of the market at the right time.
+That would be “timing the market”, and only super-sophisticated investors or whizz-kid traders are supposed to attempt that.

 Both times your stock market investments would have been cut in half.